truemagic-coder/sapien/README.md

-# Sapien – Temporal Knowledge‑Graph for Long-Term Memory for AI
+# Sapien – Long Term Memory for AI

 Sapien is a lightweight Python client that lets you: